DonggunLim/vite-plugin-generate-todo/README.md

 ## 📌 Features

-- Extracts `[TODO :: ...]` comments from source files
+- Extracts `[TODO :: ... (yyyy.mm.dd)]` comments and date from source files.
-- Generates a `TODO.md` file at the root of your project
+- Generates a `TODO.md` file at the root of your project.
-- Groups TODOs by file path for easy reference
+- Groups TODOs by file path for easy reference.
+- Automatically adds a creation date(= current date) if not provided.
+- Sorts TODOs by file path.

 ## 📞 Installation